standardsemiconductor/VELDT-getting-started/README.md

 	ghc-options: -Wall -fexpose-all-unfoldings -fno-worker-wrapper -fplugin=GHC.TypeLits.Extra.Solve\
 r -fplugin=GHC.TypeLits.KnownNat.Solver	-fplugin=GHC.TypeLits.Normalise
 ```
 We won't go through everything about this cabal file, but here are the highlights. `exposed-modules` are the modules we export from the library to be used in our demos.
 So far we see `Veldt.Counter`, we will create a directory `Veldt` with a file `Counter.hs`.
 This will have our counter source code.
 The `build-depends` section lists our library dependencies.
 Notably the `clash-prelude` package provides important functions and types that are crucial for hardware.
-We use `lens` zoom and mutate substates. `interpolate` is used for inline primitives when we need Yosys to infer hardware IP. `base` provides standard haskell functions and types.
+We use `lens` to zoom and mutate substates. `interpolate` is used for inline primitives when we need Yosys to infer hardware IP. `base` provides standard haskell functions and types.
 The `ghc-typelits...` packages are plugins to help the clash compiler infer types.
 The next section is `default-extensions`, these help us reduce boilerplate and clean up syntax. `NoImplicitPrelude` is especially important, it says we don't want the standard Haskell prelude imported implicitly, we want to explicitly import the Clash prelude. `ghc-options` turns on warnings and activates plugins.

 Create a directory `Veldt` with a file `Counter.hs`.
 ```console